SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 A processor's Instruction Set Architecture (ISA) generally provides instructions that read and write data from an address with different granularity.
 For example, there are instructions to read/write individual bytes or entire words.
 Although ISAs give a lot of freedom to developers, modern architectures and micro-architectures (how CPUs are implemented internally) behave better when data access is consistent and predictable.
-Particularly, address alignment, _i.e.,_ its relative position in memory, is a property exploited by micro-architectures, compilers and programming languages for optimization.
+Particularly, address alignment, _i.e.,_ its relative position in memory, is a property exploited by micro-architectures, compilers, and programming languages for optimization.

 A read from and write to an address are said to be aligned when the address is a multiple of the accessed element size, in bytes.
 1-byte reads are always aligned because all addresses are multiples of 1.
 8-byte reads are aligned when the address is multiple of 8.

-We will see later in this chapter how the Pharo VM exploits alignment to implement tagged pointers, and optimize the reading of object header meta data.
+We will see later in this chapter how the Pharo VM exploits alignment to implement tagged pointers and optimize the reading of object header metadata.

 #### Most and Least Significant Bytes and Bits